An

 significant advantage for placing the PBX server in your facility is

-you have absolute control over how features are configured and the network.
+that you maintain absolute control over how features are configured and the network.
 It allows for

 required level of security.
 The loss of Internet won't